-2016 Update – after 18 months of mattress testing and sleeping on over 45 different mattresses a lot has changed since I first reviewed Tuft & Needle.
+2017 Update – After 2 years of mattress testing and sleeping on over 100 different mattresses a lot has changed since I first reviewed Tuft & Needle.
 Below is my updated review, summary, and analysis.
 The quick summary?
-Tuft and Needle was once a unique offering, however, many competitors are now creating better products at a similar or sometimes even lower price point…Example: eLuxury makes a very similar mattress for $82 less, Leesa, GhostBed, and Brooklyn Bedding offer a more balanced feel and use better materials (in my opinion), & Purple is innovating with their hyper elastic polymer mattress.
+Tuft & Needle was once a unique offering, but many competitors are now creating better products at a similar or sometimes even lower price point…Example: eLuxury makes a very similar mattress for $82 less, Leesa, GhostBed, and Brooklyn Bedding offer a more balanced feel and use better materials (in my opinion); and Purple is ultra innovative with their hyper elastic polymer mattress.
 My advice…don’t simply buy Tuft & Needle without considering all of the options available.

 In a bit of a rush?
 Click here to skip down to the review summary.

-The Tuft and Needle mattress is built from 2 layers of foam to a total thickness of 10″.
+The Tuft & Needle mattress is built from 2 layers of foam to a total thickness of 10″.

-- Bottom layer (foundational) – the bottom layer of the Tuft and Needle is a 7.0″ of base support foam.
-It is a 1.8 PCF.
+- Bottom layer (foundational) – The bottom layer of the Tuft and Needle is a 7.0″ of base support foam.
+It is 1.8 PCF.
 This layer creates the foundational support for the mattress and provides shape also.

 Firmness, Feel, & Support

-The Tuft and Needle comes in at 6-6.5 out of 10 on the firmness scale.
-Over the course of the last 2 years Tuft and Needle has gradually decreased the firmness of their mattress.
-This is the 4th Tuft and Needle mattress I’ve tried.
-The first was extremely firm, an 8-8.5 out of 10.
-The second, slightly softer at a 7.5.
-The third, softer yet at a 7 out of 10 on the firmness scale.
-Their most recent mattress is much closer to a medium, 6’ish out of 10, which is the most common firmness level, especially for online bed-in-a-box mattresses.
+The Tuft and Needle comes in at a 6-6.5 out of 10 on the firmness scale.
+Over the course of the last 2 years Tuft &Needle has gradually decreased the firmness of their mattress.
+This is the 4th Tuft & Needle mattress I’ve tried.
+The first was extremely firm at an 8-8.5 out of 10.
+The second one was slightly softer at a 7.5, while the third was softer yet at a 7 out of 10 on the firmness scale.
+Their most recent mattress is much closer to a medium, 6-6.5 out of 10, which is the most common firmness level, especially for online bed-in-a-box mattresses.

 By making their mattress closer to a medium feel Tuft & Needle has become a mattress more suitable to a wider range of sleepers.
-When it was firmer it was really only a good option for back and stomach sleepers, but the increase in softness makes it a suitable option for side sleepers now as well.
-The feel of the foams is something of an in-between of the feel of latex and memory foam.
+When it was firmer, it was really only a good option for back and stomach sleepers, but the increase in softness makes it a suitable option for side sleepers as well.
+The feel of the foams is somewhere between of the feel of latex and memory foam.
 The response isn’t instant, but it’s not slow either.
-Similarly, the contour isn’t pronounced, but it’s also not floating either.
+Similarly, the contour isn’t pronounced, but it’s also not floating.

 Tuft & Needle’s feel is a strange one for me.
-There’s nothing tremendously negative about it, but there’s not all that positive either.
+There’s nothing tremendously negative about it, but there’s nothing all that positive either.
 It sits in a weird middle area.
 It’s not that I don’t like it, but it’s not a mattress I really enjoyed sleeping on.
-The design and foams used are very simple, which helps keep the price down…which is great, but you do give up something in terms of feel.
+The design and foams used are very simple, which helps keep the price down.
+And while this is a great benefit you do give up something in terms of feel.

 Personally, I wish the foam was a bit more in any direction.
-A bit more like latex it would add a nice degree of bounce, cooling, and response or it could be a bit more like memory foam, with more pressure relief and contouring.
+A feel that’s a bit more like latex would add a nice degree of bounce, cooling, and response whereas a feel that’s a bit more like memory foam, would provide more pressure relief and contouring.
 Sitting in the middle leaves me wanting something more.

 Historically, Tuft & Needle mattresses have had excellent support.
-This in large part came from their mattresses having a firmer feel in the 7-8.5 range.
-By decreasing the firmness they have also given up a certain level of support also.
-Firmness doesn’t always equate support, but in this case I feel like the extra firm feels were helping them.
-At a 6 out of 10 on the firmness scale you have more softness, but it also creates a more noted level of sinkage, which created a lack of support for me during my sleep tests.
+This in large part came from their mattresses having a firmer feel in the 7-8.5 firmness range.
+By decreasing the firmness, they have also given up a certain level of support.
+Firmness doesn’t always equate to support, but in this case I feel like the extra firm feels were helping them.
+At a 6 out of 10 on the firmness scale, this mattress provides more softness, but it also creates a more noted level of sinkage, which created a lack of support for me during my sleep tests.

 All mattress reviews on Sleepopolis go through a short series of sinkage tests.
 I created these tests to help my readers understand the different level of sinkage and hug, and how those variations compare across a wide range of mattresses.

-- Sitting on edge (conservative) – in a normal sitting position, where I was sitting a bit further back on the mattress, I saw 3.5″ of sinkage.
+- Sitting on edge (conservative) – In a normal sitting position, where I was sitting a bit farther back on the mattress, I saw 3.5″ of sinkage.

 Bear in mind that your sinkage levels will vary based on your weight.
 For your reference I weight 140 pounds.